 No, don't sign your name.
 You don't even need to put your real name.
 Personally, I use a first name (e.g. John) for informal letters, and a full name (e.g. John Smith) for formal letters.

-Here's my full sample letter for last week's question:
+Here's my full answer for last week's general writing question:

 Here are some mistakes that you should avoid in writing task 1 of the GT test: